WuLC/GoogleImagesDownloader/README.md

 # GoogleImagesDownloader

-Download images from google with specified keywords for searching
+This repository can download images from google with specified keywords

 ## Requirements

 - python 3.5
 - selenium 3.6.0
-- Firefox
+- FireFox browser
 - geckodriver

-Versions of FireFox and geckodriver should match, both of them are required by selenium
+Versions of FireFox and [geckodriver][1] should match, both of them are required by selenium

 ## Details and Configuration

+### Two Methods

 Two different methods are provided